Health resources

 Manitoba Start: Provides services and supports to all newcomers arriving in Winnipeg.

-Welcome Place: Manitoba’s largest refugee settlement agency, it offers settlement and sponsorship services, as well as programming for newcomers.
+Welcome Place: Manitoba’s largest refugee settlement agency.
+It offers settlement and sponsorship services, as well as programming for newcomers.

 Economic Development Winnipeg: Offers helpful information, including a settlement guide from the City of Winnipeg.

-Mount Carmel Clinic – Multicultural Wellness Program
+Mount Carmel Clinic – Community wellness program

 NorWest Co-op Community Health - Immigrant Women's Counselling Services